DoctorVlogs/SampleExample/README.md

 # SampleExample
-This is a doctor vlogsss channel.
+This is a doctor vlogs channel.